- Attend Events

 Anthropology Day is a day for anthropologists to celebrate our discipline while sharing it with the world around us.
 Help us celebrate what anthropology is and what it can achieve by hosting an event in your community, on your campus, or in your workplace.

-Visit our Anthropology Day Resources page to check out logos, activity suggestions, customizable templates and additional materials including our newly updated K-12 and Community Outreach Toolkit.
+Visit our Anthropology Day Resources page to check out logos, activity suggestions, customizable templates, and additional materials including our K-12 and Community Outreach Toolkit.

-The 2018 Anthropology Day celebration is on Thursday, February 15.
+The 2023 Anthropology Day celebration is Thursday, February 16.

-The Anthropology Day resources page includes some great information to help you jump start your Anthropology Day celebrations.
-We have programming tips for campus groups, museums, workplaces, and K-12 teachers as well as a newly updated K-12 and Community Outreach Toolkit to help participants plan events that share anthropology with an even wider audience.
+The primary goal of Anthropology Day is to share the wonders of anthropology with the world around us.
+For that reason, we strongly encourage individuals and groups to plan events that engage the community outside of their own department or club.
+The Anthropology Day resources page includes some great information to help organize those kinds of events.
+We have programming tips for campus groups, museums, workplaces, and K-12 teachers as well as a newly updated K-12 and Community Outreach Toolkit to help participants plan events that share anthropology with a wider audience.